thartbm/DoubleDriftResetLimits/README.md

 When installing ImageMagick, make sure to install the developer files as well, in particular R will want to have `magick-baseconfig.h`.

-*Linux:* ensure you have: `make` (probably depends on having a C compiler)
+*Linux:* Ensure you have: `make` (probably depends on having a C compiler).
+I have written the code on Linux in R 3.6.1.

 *Windows:* lacks some command line tools, so they are here: [Rtools](https://cran.r-project.org/bin/windows/Rtools) This mostly makes the mingw64 C compiler available to R: useful!
+I have tested the R code on Windows in R 4.0.1.

 Make sure to follow the steps that put rtools on your system PATH though.
 Perhaps this is the easiest way to do it is to run this in the R console: